vmware/terraform-provider-vcfa/website/docs/r/supervisor_namespace.html.markdown

 <a id="vm-classes"></a>
 ## VM Classes

-The `vm_classes` is a set of metadata entries that have the following structure:
+The `vm_classes` is a set of entries that have the following structure:

 * `name` - Name of the VM Class

 <a id="zones"></a>
 ## Zones

-The `zones` is a set of metadata entries that have the following structure:
+The `zones` is a set of entries that have the following structure:

 * `cpu_limit_mhz` - CPU limit in MHz
 * `cpu_reservation_mhz` - CPU reservation in MHz